mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/10.Mutual-TLS-authentication/01.Keys-and-certificates/docs.md

 # export UPSTREAM_SERVER_URL="https://hosted.mender.io"
 export UPSTREAM_SERVER_URL=

-# Set the tenant/organisation token for your account
+# Set the tenant/organization token for your account
-# Located under Settings->Organisation and billing->Organization token once logged to the UI of Hosted Mender
+# Located under Settings->Organization and billing token once logged in to the Mender UI
 export TENANT_TOKEN=

 # Set the docker registry configuration and credentials